Po Klong Halau: Establishment of a new dynasty

 The last ruler of the preceding dynasty, Po At, had a doubtful reputation and left the old Cham capital Byuh Bal Batthinang (Cham Phu Nhuan village, Phan Rang), perhaps for fear of Vietnamese inroads.
-At his demise in 1579, Po Klaong Halau took the throne under unclear circumstances and founded a new dynasty.
+At his demise in 1579, Po Klong Halau took the throne under unclear circumstances and founded a new dynasty.
 Spanish sources say that the Cham king reigning in the 1590s was a usurper, suggesting a violent dynastic shift.
 He also established a new capital, Bal Pangdurang or Bal Canar (near Chung My village, Phan Rang).
 The capital was moved further south to Parik (Phan Rí) by his successor, presumably to stay clear of the Vietnamese Nguyễn lords.
 Very little is said about his character in Cham sources, although he was obviously a person of importance.
 They only assert that he was a refined man with a masculine beauty.
 Vietnamese sources say that the Chams sent an embassy to the court of Nguyễn Hoàng in 1602, to conclude an alliance with the southern Vietnamese of Đàng Trong.

 A Cham couple in the Boxer Codex, c.
 1595.